 Another popular form is the fractional odd, which will look something like 10/1, and denotes the amount you will gain on a bet, as opposed to how much you put in.
 So if you wager 1 unit, you will gain 10.

 Choosing a Sportsbook

-Novice New Zealand punters looking for NRL betting will notice that is not much in the way of choices when it comes to online sportsbooks.
+Novice New Zealand punters looking for NRL betting odds will notice that is not much in the way of choices when it comes to online sportsbooks.
 The betting industry in the country is strictly controlled by the Department of Internal Affairs and as such many punters are turning to offshore bookmakers.
 When it comes to choosing a sportsbook, there are a few key points that should be taken note of.

 A reputable sportsbook will offer a variety of deposit and withdrawal options, and the best ones will provide a huge range of deposit options ranging from credit cards, e-wallets and even crypto currency.
 Look out for sportsbooks which offer quick turn-around times for deposits, as well as withdrawals as quick access to winnings is highly sought-after.